clokep/relapse/docs/openid.md

 ### Twitter

-*Using Twitter as an identity provider requires using Synapse 1.75.0 or later.*
+*Using Twitter as an identity provider requires using Relapse 1.75.0 or later.*

 1. Setup a developer account on [Twitter](https://developer.twitter.com/en/portal/dashboard)
 2. Create a project & app.
 3. Enable user authentication and under "Type of App" choose "Web App, Automated App or Bot".
-4. Under "App info" set the callback URL to `[synapse public baseurl]/_synapse/client/oidc/callback`.
+4. Under "App info" set the callback URL to `[relapse public baseurl]/_relapse/client/oidc/callback`.
 5. Obtain the OAuth 2.0 credentials under the "Keys and tokens" tab, copy the "OAuth 2.0 Client ID and Client Secret"

-Synapse config:
+Relapse config:

 ```yaml
 oidc_providers: